cnaimo/compile-me/README.md

 This script helps avoid having to set up a compiler in your preferred IDE or manually entering compile parameters into your Linux terminal every time you want to compile and run your project.

-# v1.2.1 is out!
+# v1.3.0 is out!
 Check it out in the releases tab.
-Patched the main file compile command to avoid errors in GCC/G++.
+Added option to skip over compiling project libraries.

 # Usage
 Clone this repository and place compile.py in the directory of the C/C++ project that you would like to compile and run.
 In compile.py edit the following as needed: